srujayk/Image-Actions/README.md

 # Image-Actions
-Resize and recover lost images with C.
+Resize and recover lost images from memory with C.

 *Resize.c requires an image in bitmap (.bmp) format.*
 *Recover.c requires an image in raw (.raw) format.*